 - 71 lifts

-A new signaling system made perhaps the most dramatic difference--providing better service and a higher level of reliability.
-The system automatically controls the acceleration and braking of the train, maximizing speed and boosting frequency.
+- A new signaling system made perhaps the most dramatic difference—providing a better, safer service and a higher level of reliability.